djinpsu/POMM-Python/README.md

 Then run

+     python coolingBengaleseFinch.py

+This code can be modified for your own data.

+Toy models were used to illustrate the method in Lu et al. (J Neurosci, 2025).
+To run the toy model, do

      python ToyModels.py

-Toy models were used to illustrate the method in Lu et al. (J Neurosci, 2025).
-These should provide a helpful starting point for analyzing your own data.
+Note that the POMM inference method is updated on 3/27/2026.
+The results are bit different from those in the paper.

 Useful concepts: